edborsa/interview_with_richard/README.md

 ### Frontend:

-The frontend is located inside the `salon-client` folder.
+The frontend is located inside the `salon-frontend` folder.

 Node version: 22.13.1